lorand-ibm/drupal-infofinland/README.md

 **Production branch:** `main`.
 Code running in production.
 Code is merged to `main` with release and hotfix branches.

-**Feature branches**: For example, `IF-add-content-type`, Always created from and merged back to `develop` with pull requests after code review and testing.
+**Feature branches**: For example, `feature/IF-add-content-type`, Always created from and merged back to `develop` with pull requests after code review and testing.

 **Release branches**: Code for future and currently developed releases.
 Should include the version number, for example: `1.1.0`